Pelican-Elegant/elegant/content/Projects/elegant-theme.md

 ## Disqus Thread ID

-Most pelican themes pass article URL to Disqus as the [Disqus identifier](http://help.disqus.com/customer/portal/articles/472098-javascript-configuration-variables#disqus_identifier).
+Most Pelican themes pass article URL to Disqus as the [Disqus identifier](http://help.disqus.com/customer/portal/articles/472098-javascript-configuration-variables#disqus_identifier).
 This puts you at a disadvantage.
 If you are forced to change URL of an article you will lose Disqus discussion for that article because Disqus identifier for the article will change too.

 Elegant offers you `disqus_identifier` property that you can set in your article meta data.
 Set it to any unique string you want.
 It won't be effected by the article URL.